WSU College of Nursing Simulation Lab

 Course SubjectSemester Credits*Quarter Credits*Notes

-Chemistry courses to include inorganic, organic, & biochemistry810Must include labs for both classes.
+Chemistry courses with labs to include inorganic, organic, & biochemistry810Must include labs for both classes.

 Rarely, schools will only offer one course that covers general, organic, and biochemistry (GOB) chemistry in one package.
 If you would like to see if that will work for us, please contact an academic advisor for a chemistry review by providing that course’s syllabus.